maxim5/time-series-machine-learning/README.md

 ```

 You should read it like this:
- - The model is on average `0.019528` or about 2% away from the ground truth change.
+ - The model is on average `0.019528` or about 2% away from the ground truth percent change.
  - The standard deviation of residuals is also about 2%: `0.023731`.
- - The model is 63% right of the sign of the target value: `0.635158`.
+ - The model is 63% right about the sign of the change: `0.635158`.
+   For example, this means that when the model says *"Buy!"*,
+   it may be wrong about how high the predicted price will be, but the price will go up in 63% of the cases.
  - Residuals and relative residuals show the percentiles of error distribution.
 In particular, in 75% of the cases
    the residual percent value is less than 2.5% away from the ground truth and no more than 124% larger relatively.